 1) Emphasize the Airy Feeling

-Understandably, a homeowner facing the task of decorating a large bathroom might be tempted to fill it with as many elements as possible to create a cozy feeling.
+Understandably, a homeowner who decorates a large bathroom might be tempted to fill it with as many elements as possible to create a cozy feeling.
 However, professionals often suggest doing just the opposite.

 2) A Large Space Could Accommodate a Shower and Bath